Keep it Simple – What is Mental Health First Aid?

 Why Use AJMH LIMITED?

-Whilst there are bigger and better known training organisations in the market, all MHFA courses’ content and criteria are laid down by MHFA England.
-This means that the courses run by AJMH have the same content and value as those run by bigger organisations.
-However, being a local business, AJMH does not have the same level of overheads, and so can offer the courses at a reduced price, but still offer a better level of service in terms of personalised care, quality venues, and level of catering.
+Being an instructor member for MHFA England and accredited by the Royal Society for Public Health, courses run by AJMH are guaranteed to have the latest course content from MHFA England.
+However, being a local business AJMH has low overheads and so can offer the courses at a reduced rate, but still offer excellent service in terms of personalised care, quality venues, and level of catering.
 If larger companies have suitable premises to host a course, and sufficient delegates to attend, additional savings can be made – please contact us for details.

 How Do We Know Mental Health First Aid Works?